 How to stop hoarding and change your life

-1. Be open and honest about your problem
+1. Be open and honest about the problem

 If you’re in denial and can’t admit that you have a problem, you’re not going to get very far with your decluttering efforts.
 You can learn all the tricks for decluttering your house, but if you don’t realize that this is something you NEED to do – that you do have a problem with clutter and you need to face it – you won’t get anywhere.